 Kupffer cells (KCs) are macrophages residing in the liver sinusoids.
 Programmed to screen and clear pathogens that they engage, the KCs serve as scavengers.
 They produce pro- and anti-inflammatory cytokines, as well as other molecules known to have antipathogen activities.
 In the early phase of HBV infection, KCs directly interact with HBV and produce proinflammatory cytokines (i.e., IL-6, TNF-α and IFN-α) to elicit their antiviral effects[24,25].
 Subsequently, NK cells and HBV-specific immunity are also activated to aid in eradication of the virus.
 While the interaction between KCs and hepatitis B surface antigen (HBsAg) is mostly dependent upon the TLRs[25,26], expression of TLR3 is found to be significantly decreased in CHB patients (compared to that in healthy controls); this aberrant expression may contribute to HBV chronicity.

 Moreover, if HBV infection progresses to chronicity, the role of KCs will change, just as that of NK cells.
-The major cytokines secreted by KCs shift towards an antiinflammatory profile (i.e., increased IL-10, which is known to contribute to the persistent existence of HBV in the host).
-In virus-persistent mouse models, stimulation of TLR2 by the hepatitis B core antigen leads to up-regulation of IL-10 secretion by KCs, with the ultimate detrimental exhaustion of antiHBV CD8+ T cells[27].
+The major cytokines secreted by KCs shift towards an anti-inflammatory profile (i.e., increased IL-10, which is known to contribute to the persistent existence of HBV in the host).
+In virus-persistent mouse models, stimulation of TLR2 by the hepatitis B core antigen leads to up-regulation of IL-10 secretion by KCs, with the ultimate detrimental exhaustion of anti-HBV CD8+ T cells[27].
 IL-10 suppresses not only T cell-mediated specific immunity but also humoral immunity[28].
 As such, KC depletion or IL-10 deficiency will lead to restoration of CD8+ T cell function, breaking the cycle of humoral immune tolerance and allowing for clearance of the HBV[29].
 Thus, the collective results in the literature have revealed that KC secretes IL-10 in chronic HBV infection to disarm humoral and cellular immunity, which leads to HBV persistence.

 Dendritic cells